MetalPetal/MetalPetal/README.md

 #### MTIKernel

-A `MTIKernel` represents an image processing routine. `MTIKernel` is responsible for creating the cooresponding render or compute pipeline state for the filter, as well as building the `MTIImagePromise` for a `MTIImage`.
+A `MTIKernel` represents an image processing routine. `MTIKernel` is responsible for creating the corresponding render or compute pipeline state for the filter, as well as building the `MTIImagePromise` for a `MTIImage`.

 ### Optimizations